Paul Sinha: Radio

 Sinha has performed many times on BBC Radio 4, on shows including The News Quiz, The Now Show, Loose Ends, 28 Acts in 28 Minutes, Shappi Talk and Just a Minute.
-His interest in football (he is a Liverpool F.C. fan) and cricket has led to appearances on Radio 5 Live, most notably on Fighting Talk, where he has won the Champion of Champions finale twice.
+His interest in football (he is a Liverpool F.C. fan) and cricket has led to appearances on BBC Radio 5 Live, most notably on Fighting Talk, where he has won the Champion of Champions finale twice.
 He has also appeared on Talksport.

 He has appeared as a guest on Midweek, Woman's Hour, Broadcasting House and as a political pundit on PM.

-In March 2011, Sinha presented his own Radio 4 programme, Paul Sinha's Quiz Culture, in which he explored the world of competitive quizzing.
+In March 2011, Sinha presented his own BBC Radio 4 programme, Paul Sinha's Quiz Culture, in which he explored the world of competitive quizzing.
 His second documentary, The Sinha Test, aired on 14 July 2011 and examined patriotism and sporting allegiance.
 In July 2012, he wrote and presented a programme called The Sinha Games on BBC Radio 4 about the Olympic Games and his experience as a Londoner.

-In December 2014, Sinha wrote and performed his first series on Radio 4, Paul Sinha's History Revision.
+In December 2014, Sinha wrote and performed his first series on BBC Radio 4, Paul Sinha's History Revision.
 A second series followed in May 2016, winning the Rose d'Or for Radio Comedy.
 The follow-up, Paul Sinha's General Knowledge, has completed its third series.
-In 2022, Paul Sinha wrote and starred in Paul Sinha's perfect pub quiz.
+In 2022, Paul Sinha wrote and starred in Paul Sinha's Perfect Pub Quiz.

 Sinha is a regular panellist on Round Britain Quiz, representing the South of England with Marcus Berkmann.

 Quizzing

-After an appearance on The Weakest Link (where he was voted off 4th), Sinha made appearances on University Challenge: The Professionals (lost), Are You an Egghead? (lost in first round), Mastermind (4th) and Brain of Britain (3rd).
-Sinha is currently ranked 7th in the National Quiz Rankings (as of 30 May 2017), and placed 11th in the 2018 World Quizzing Championships.
+After an appearance on The Weakest Link (where he was voted off fourth), Sinha made appearances on University Challenge: The Professionals (lost), Are You an Egghead? (lost in first round), Mastermind (fourth) and Brain of Britain (third).
+Sinha was ranked seventh in the National Quiz Rankings (as of 30 May 2017), and placed 11th in the 2018 World Quizzing Championships.

 Sinha also plays in the Quiz League of London for the Gray Monks and in the Online Quiz League for Quiz Machine Kills Fascists.

 The Chase

 In 2011, Sinha joined the ITV quiz series The Chase as the fourth "Chaser", with the nicknames "The Sinnerman", "The Smiling Assassin" and "Sarcasm in a Suit".
 His first episode was broadcast in the fourth series on 8 September 2011.
 He also appears in celebrity and family editions of the show.

-He has said he is more famous overseas (particularly in New Zealand) than in Britain, where The Chase is screened at 5pm before people are home from work.
+Sinha has said that he feels that he and the show are more well-known overseas, particularly in New Zealand where people are more likely to get home from work in time to watch it.